5 Tips to Keep Your Garden OrganizedJuly 3, 2017

 The first fall frost, first winter frost, and the like can have drastic impacts on your garden.
 It wouldn’t do to get a late start, and then have your plants die before they have a chance to live!
 A notebook will help you keep track of these things, and give you an estimate of when to expect to see your plants flourish.

 Cages and trellises will create boundaries for your flowers, and tell you when they need to be trimmed.
 Use mulch as their foundation.
 This will help control mud in the garden, keep weeds down, and conserve moisture, all of which will aid in your plants’ growth.
 Mulch helps with weeds, but that still doesn’t mean that you shouldn’t check for them yourself.
 Weeds, if left to their own devices, will become large.
 They may also spread or produce seeds throughout your garden that could destroy any structure you may have set up.
 Keep them small and maintained!

 Keep an eye out for disease.
 Diseased plants can very quickly infect other plants.
 Rarely they can be treated, and usually it takes much more work to do so than to just remove the plant entirely.
 Even leaving a small trace of the plant behind can still risk infection spreading to the rest of your garden.
 Make sure that you are diligent in removing all contaminated plants as thoroughly and quickly possible.

-If you keep up with these simple steps, they will help keep your garden looking as beautiful as ever!
+Pruning tends to be a lot easier when your garden is organized.
+If you keep up with these simple steps to help keep your garden organized, they will help keep your garden looking as beautiful as ever!